 - The Mahaska County Freedom Rock was the first to have a woman on the rock, depicting Billee and recognizing the WAC

 Willie Stevenson Glanton

-Civil rights champion, Willie Stevenson Glanton of Des Moines was the second African American woman to be admitted to practice law in Iowa, and was the first African American woman to be appointed city clerk, assistant county attorney and to serve in the Iowa legislature.
+Civil rights champion, Willie Stevenson Glanton of Des Moines was the second African American woman to be admitted to practice law in Iowa and was the first African American woman to be appointed city clerk, assistant county attorney, and to serve in the Iowa legislature.

 - Born in Arkansas, she relocated to Des Moines with her husband in 1951

-- Resigned from state legislature in 1966 to take position as a lawyer with the U.S. Small Business Administration where she worked for 22 years
+- Resigned from state legislature in 1966 to take a position as a lawyer with the U.S. Small Business Administration where she worked for 22 years

 - Served on the Des Moines City Council (1980)

 - First African-American chair of the board of trustees for Des Moines University (1999)

 - Served twice as an international goodwill ambassador for the U.S. State Department and Federal Bar Association traveling to Africa, Southeast Asia, China, Finland, and the Soviet Union